 This is what we will learn to do.
 As our experience will grow:

-- Will diminish more and more situations where we will do us harm (the first year is the worst, we do not know our body, our spatial intelligence is limited, etc.)
+- The situations where we truly feel pains will decrease drastically (the first year is the worst, we do not know our body and its sensitivity)

-- Our forbearance to momentary pain will incredibly increase
+- Our tolerance to momentary pain will incredibly increase

-- Very rarely we will do us harm during normal workouts
+- Very rarely we will harm us during normal workouts (we will see an increase of attention, spatial intelligence, defensive automation, etc.)

-However, we have to know, nothing will ever put us safe from unexpected dangers, never ever we will have control of the people and the world around us (in general in the training exercises and particularly in fights).
+However, we have to know, nothing will ever put us safe from unexpected dangers, never ever we will have control of the people and the world around us (in general during training exercises and particularly fights).

 Again, the only thing we can do is try to prevent the most serious damage and willingly accept the secondary ones.